-The practice had made reasonable adjustments, including information in large print, hearing induction loop, magnifying glass, accessible surgery and toilet for patients with additional needs.
+The practice had made reasonable adjustments, including a hearing induction loop, magnifying glass, ground floor surgery and accessible toilet, for patients with additional needs.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.